finnolec/picongpu/docs/source/usage/plugins/shadowgraphy.rst

 ========================================= ==============================================================================================================================

 .. note::
-   Currently the plugin only supports an integration slice in the z plane, which means that for probing setups the probe pulse should propagate in z direction.
+   Currently the plugin only supports an integration slice in the xy-plane, which means that for probing setups the probe pulse should propagate in z direction.
    The moving window can't be activated or deactivated during the plugin integration loop.